 Pam is the main governance advisor to the board.
 She attends the board, Quality and Safety Committee, Health and Safety Committee, Charitable Funds Committee, Audit Committee, Mental Health Legislation Committee, Performance and Finance Committee, Remuneration and Terms of Service Committee and the Workforce and Organisational Development Committee.

 Hannah Evans, Director of Transformation

 Hannah was appointed as Director of Transformation in August 2018.

-Board and Committee Membership Hannah attends the board and Performance and Finance Committee.
+Hannah attends the board in a non-voting capacity and Performance and Finance Committee.

 Matt John, Associate Director of Digital Services